rosszurowski/knoll/README.md

 ### Table

-The `Table` is the root component to which you pass the data and configure the table.
+The component for configuration and passing the data.
 It accepts a few props:

 * `data`: an array of data to render through the table
 * `className`: CSS class for `table`